 You need to know the potential cost of using this attorney and there should be no surprises related to the expense.
 If they charge by the hour, ask about what kind of time they expect to be needed to handle your case.

 Also, ask if there are any ancillary costs connected to the case for things like filings, court costs, or expert witnesses.

-If you need a Texas defense lawyer, you want one who is experienced and forthcoming with the answers to these questions.
+If you need the best defense lawyer in Dallas, you want one who is experienced and forthcoming with the answers to these questions.
 If the attorney acts as if they don’t have the time to answer or discuss these questions, they’re not likely the right choice for your case.

 If you need a criminal defense attorney, we can help.
 Make an appointment with us today to discuss the particulars of your case and how we can get started helping you today.